 2013 North Carolina Veterinarian of the Year

 Dr. Tom Kuhn is a second generation Veterinarian, having grown up as part of a military family in the west and southeast.
 His father graduated from the University of Washington, receiving his DVM degree from Washington State University as well as a Masters of Public Health from UC Berkeley.
 Dr. Kuhn earned his Bachelor’s degree in chemistry and graduated from the University of Georgia, College of Veterinary Medicine with high honors.
+He served as the 2016-2017 President of the North Carolina Veterinary Medical Association.
 In 1981, Dr. Kuhn and his wife, Dr. Margaret Kuhn, founded Animal Hospital East and in 1999 opened their second clinic, Animal Hospital South.
 They have three children.
 Both doctors are committed to their church and enjoy participating in community outreach and educational programs.
 Outside of the practice Dr. Kuhn enjoys boating, reading, hiking and singing in the church choir.
 In his daily clinical practice Dr. Kuhn has a special interest and advanced training in ultrasonography, knee surgery, dentistry, and pain management.
 Dr. Kuhn has received the prestigious 2013 North Carolina Veterinarian of the Year award from the North Carolina Veterinary Medical Association.
 Pictured with him is Tank, the Animal Hospital East community kitty.
 Tank tries to be good most of the time.

 Dr. Margaret A. Kuhn, BS, DVM, MA

 Dr. Margaret Kuhn also graduated with honors from the University of Georgia College of Veterinary Medicine.
 Prior to veterinary school, Dr. Margaret Kuhn completed her undergraduate studies at Virginia Tech with a degree in biochemistry.
+She interned with Dr. Clint Lowry, a prior surgery professor from the University of Georgia, gaining valuable experience with multiple surgeries as well as emergency care.
 Dr. Margaret Kuhn has raised three children and maintained expertise in small animal surgery.
 She is also involved in the management of both of her hospitals.
 Margaret is an accomplished ballet dancer and holds a Master’s degree from Duke University.
 While at Duke, she completed extensive coursework in animal ethics and wrote her thesis on the animal-human relationship.
 Interestingly, Dr. Margaret Kuhn is a sixth generation resident of western North Carolina with roots in Hot Springs, Waynesville, Black Mountain, and Asheville.
 Both of her parents are graduates of UNC Chapel Hill.
 Dr. Margaret Kuhn is also the proud parent of three beautiful horses, Jobono, Buttons and Sparkle.
 She is pictured here with Tuck, her beloved friend and companion who has recently passed.